 The “wrong” kind of glass won’t damage the wine or prevent you from enjoying it, but it’s one of those common mistakes we all made as wine newbies.
 At some point, you may decide to up your wine game, and after you’ve done the work of figuring out which vino best suits your palette, you may as well get the most out of it.

-Take a look at how to choose the right wine glasses based on the kind of wine you love to drink.
+Take a look at how to choose the right wine glass and which wine glass to use for which wine.

 A Quick Note about Stems